Enhancing the economic, social, cultural and environmental well-being of historic downtown business districts in Missouri.

-As a Main Street America™ Coordinating Program, MMSC is part of a powerful, grassroots network consisting of over 45 Coordinating Programs and over 1,600 neighborhoods and communities across the country committed to creating high-quality places and to building stronger communities through preservation-based economic development.
+As a Main Street America™ Coordinating Program, MMSC helps to lead a powerful, grassroots network consisting of over 40 Coordinating Programs and over 1,200 neighborhoods and communities across the country committed to creating high-quality places and to building stronger communities through preservation-based economic development.

 MO Department of Economic Development